 - Cappadocia: Vast desert landscapes with scattered homes from thousands of years ago populate what could be mistaken for a movie set on a planet from Star Wars.
 Watch, or better yet, partake in a formation of hundreds of hot air balloons that decorate the skies at dawn and dusk.

-- Van Lake: Van Lake is the largest lake in Anatolia and the largest sodium water late in the world.
+- Van Lake: Van Lake is the largest lake in Anatolia and the largest sodium water lake in the world.
 Located in the far east of Turkey in the provinces of Van and Bitlis.
 Van Lake is a saline soda lake, receiving water from numerous small streams that descend from the surrounding mountains.
 Because it’s so salty due to the high sodium content, the water is not suitable for drinking and has very limited species of fish.
-Within Van Lake are four islands, all declared archaeological sites, with Akdamar Island host to a tenth century church and popular site for tourists.
+Within Van Lake are four islands, all declared archaeological sites, with Akdamar Island host to a tenth-century church and popular site for tourists.

 Ancient History and Heritage

 Turkey is home to seventeen UNESCO World Heritage Sites, but not just any sites.
-We’re talking ancient grandeur cities built by empires and civilisations from thousands of years ago.
-And forget about browsing artefacts from behind glass displays, many of these ancient ruins offer immersive experiences.
+We’re talking ancient grandeur cities built by empires and civilizations from thousands of years ago.
+And forget about browsing artifacts from behind glass displays, many of these ancient ruins offer immersive experiences.
 Sprawling ancient cities act as walk-through archaeological sites for you to enjoy a leisurely meander throughout the same city streets as the inhabitants did thousands of years ago.
 Sit in the seats of the ancient theatres and experience the same view audiences enjoyed from times gone by.
 This is ancient history right up close and personal and just one of the many reasons attracting tourists and why investors are buying property in Turkey.

-Tourist Friendly and English Spoken
+Tourist-Friendly and English Spoken

-Turkey is tourist friendly.
+Turkey is tourist-friendly.
 It’s ingrained in the DNA of Turks.
 Warm and welcoming, Turkey welcomes tourists and you’ll find English spoken in all the popular tourist hotspots.
 You’ll also find English language options on many Government websites and shopping malls.
 Venture outside the tourist areas and you’ll need some Turkish language skills.

 Turkey Offers Value for Money

 In recent years the Turkish Lira has depreciated to levels that offer phenomenal value to holders of foreign currency.
 So much so, Deutsche Bank named the Turkish Lira “The World’s Cheapest Currency”.
-This means great value for money and stronger purchasing power for foreign travellers and investors.
+This means great value for money and stronger purchasing power for foreign travelers and investors.
 When looking at the purchasing power parity (PPP) – a theoretical exchange rate that allows you to buy the same amount of goods and services in every country – Turkey offers so much more value for less.